rzuberi/cell-SCT/journal.md

 - I really need to update the GitHub README to reflect the state of the project as well as the classification agenda with what I have now.
 I also really need to make flowcharts.
 I feel like all of this will come Tuesday when I make the presentation for Wednesday afternoon.
 - I restarted making a CNN from a tutorial that Mae sent me and I am starting by making proper directories of training and testing data as the tutorial shows, it is not done yet.
 I'm hoping to have a model Monday to show Helfrid and Ivor some classification-model data.
 This will be continued Monday.

+## Week 7

+### Monday 18/07/22
+- Weekly meeting with Ivor and Helfrid.
+Talked about the current state of the project, how I was able to get the training data and am moving on to classifying with a CNN.
+Helfrid is excited for how many cells I will have in total and how well the CNN will perform.
+Helfrid wants me to keep him updated on the performance this week.
+I need to meet with Ivor before next Monday for him to check how my CNN is (code and performance wise).
+I will need to talk with them during September about the extension tasks of this project I want to take on for my 3rd year project.
+I will also need to keep Helfrid updated on the poster in August.
+- I worked on getting the CNN to work, it does, but with an accuracy of ~53%.
+This is fine because there is only 3% of our data used to train it and especially the layers chose are very simple and almost random.
+With lots of tweaking needed, this model will marginally improve.
+- I cleaned up the ccc_data_exploration notebook.
+It holds too many different parts of the project and rough code that isn't put in py files.
+It needs more cleaning up once the pipeline is solid and I've sorted which functions I'm keeping.
+It will need problaly 2 to 3 different py files as I do not want the CNN functions and training data creation functions to be together.
+- I also launched the dataframe creating of the entire plate 822, that's 1500 images, it should take 4 hours and will be done tonight but I will see if it worked tomorrow morning.
+It will save it as a CSV.
+Then, tomorrow, I will do the same on the computer to my right for it to create it for another plate that Helfrid had given us.
+That way we will have the two CSVs and can even create a mega one or train two different models on them with the same architecture to observe the differences.
+- Tomorrow I will do the CNN in the morning and the presentation in the afternoon.
+This might also give me an excuse to clean up the GitHub.

 ## TODOs
 - Classification parts of omero_setup notebook belong in their own notebook in the classification directory
 - Add in omero_setup a 'get_ground_truth' function that gets the gray_crops and the labels found with k-means.
 Maybe the gray_crops will be different because we'll be using a different marker to train the CNN on.